Jeavon/Slimsy/README.md

 2. Generate desktop sources for larger viewports using the main crop
 3. Automatically apply media queries to serve the appropriate source based on viewport width

-The mobile width threshold can be configured in `appsettings.json`:
+The mobile width threshold can be configured in `appsettings.json` (<em>it will default to 720 if not specified in the settings</em>):

 ```json
 "Slimsy": {